garima-18t/Bank-Loan-Case-Study/README.md

 Task: Segment the dataset based on different scenarios (e.g., clients with payment difficulties and all other cases) and identify the top correlations for each segmented data using Excel functions.

-Task: Segment the dataset based on different scenarios (e.g., clients with payment difficulties and all other cases) and identify the top correlations for each segmented data using Excel functions.
-Hint: Utilize Excel functions like CORREL to calculate correlation coefficients between variables and the target variable within each segment.
-Rank the correlations to identify the top indicators of loan default for each scenario.
-Graph suggestion: Create correlation matrices or heatmaps to visualize the correlations between variables within each segment.
-Highlight the top correlated variables for each scenario using different colors or shading.
-# Bank-Loan-Case-Study